 Electrolytes help to regulate water distribution, govern acid base balance and transmit nerve impulses.
 They also contribute to energy generation and blood clotting.
 This table summarizes the functions of each of the body’s major electrolytes.

 Electrochemical cells are of three basic types.
 The electrolytic cell, the galvanic cell, and the concentration cell.
 All such cells are similar in that they have four basic components.
 These components are

 - The electrolyte is the current-carrying medium between the anode and cathode.
 It usually is homogeneous in an aqueous solution, but in moist soil, it may vary locally as to concentration or kind of dissolved chemicals.

 - The anode is a metal or substance in contact with the electrolyte capable of conducting an electric current and corrodes by combining with chemicals in the electrolytes.

 - The cathode is also a metal contacting the electrolyte.
 It is not corroded but receives protection against corrosion.

 - The conductor extremely connects the anode and cathode and completes the circuit for current flow.

-Fluid and output acid base balance hormone secretion and normal cell function can influence electrolyte balance.
-Because electrolytes and individually imbalances in one electrolyte can affect balance in others.
+Fluid and output acid-base balance hormone secretion and normal cell function can influence electrolyte balance.
+Because electrolytes and individual imbalances in one electrolyte can affect balance in others.

 The body fluids contain a variety of dissolved chemicals that may be categorized as either nonelectrolytes or electrolytes.
 Nonelectrolytes are those compounds with covalent bonds that therefore do not dissociate when dissolved in water.
 Electrolytes are those compounds with at least one ionic bond that dissociate freely when dissolved in water.